igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 The most recent MIN_STREAM_DATA frame MUST be retransmitted until the receiver is certain that the sender is not going to transmit any skipped data.
-I.e. the frame MUST be retransmitted until the stream enters "half-closed (remote)" state, or all data between the largest Minimum Stream Offset in an acknowledged MIN_STREAM_DATA frame and the current Min Stream Offset has been received, or all data between the largest Minimum Stream Offset in a received EXPIRED_STREAM_DATA frame and the current Min Stream Offset has been received.
+I.e. the frame MUST be retransmitted until the stream enters "half-closed (remote)" state, or all data between the largest Minimum Stream Offset field in an acknowledged MIN_STREAM_DATA or received EXPIRED_STREAM_DATA frames and the current receive offset ({{offsets}}) has been received.

 Retransmission of EXPIRED_STREAM_DATA    {#retransmission-expired-stream-data}